 The appropriate candidate will be a woman or minority who is looking to actively participate in economic development and needs assistance with the monetary aspect.

-Highest consideration for candidates applying for the fellowship will be given to early career economic development professionals as demonstrated through review of the candidates resume and professional letters of support.
+The highest consideration for candidates applying for the fellowship will be given to early-career economic development professionals as demonstrated through a review of the candidates' resume and professional letters of support.

 The awardee will receive a monetary amount that the MEDA subcommittee deems fit in response to the awardee’s application not to exceed $2,000.
 The awardee will receive the monetary award via expense reimbursement once the event/training/etc. is purchased.
 The Fellowship subcommittee will require the awardee to send in receipts and any other documents they deem fit in order to reimburse the awardee.